gradle/gradle/subprojects/docs/src/docs/release/notes.md

 <a name="worker-api-services"></a>
 ### Services available in Worker API actions

-The following services are now available for injection in `WorkAction` classes:
+The following services are now available for injection in [tasks that use the Worker API](userguide/custom_tasks.html#worker_api) and the `WorkAction` classes:
 - [ObjectFactory](javadoc/org/gradle/api/model/ObjectFactory.html)
 - [ProviderFactory](javadoc/org/gradle/api/provider/ProviderFactory.html)
 - [ProjectLayout](javadoc/org/gradle/api/file/ProjectLayout.html)